AC-Polymer-SDL-4/Stirring-Module/README.md

 ![Screenshot of Micropico Connection Error](https://github.com/user-attachments/assets/304d4ee8-6075-4c89-b44c-f000ccae95ec) or a `error running on raw repl`

 => Restart VSCode.
 If this does not help, restart your computer.

-Other potential solutions: uninstall / reinstall MicroPico extension & check if the RPi is connected (Windows > Device Manager, To see if RPi is connected via USB)
+Other potential solutions: uninstall / reinstall MicroPico extension & check if the RPi is connected (Windows > Device Manager > COM (ports), To see if RPi is connected via USB)

+**Error 2**: COM in use (when using subprocess to operate RPi)

+Ensure the RPi is disconnected in the MicroPico REPL, as both can not be connected at the same time.

 ## Current Limitations & Future Work
 - Currently, the fans are spinning at slightly varying speeds which is important to note for lower stir speeds as some fans may stop stirring as it does not have enough power.
 Future prototypes should work on improving electrical connections to the fans, as this is the suspected reason for this issue.